 Crop surveillance enables the evaluation of potential impacts to humans and livestock from Pantex Plant operations.
-Samples of stems and leaves from dryland and irrigated winter wheat and irrigated grain sorghum were collected from on-site locations and from the Bushland, Texas control location.
+Samples of stems and leaves from dryland and irrigated grain sorghum were collected from onsite locations and from the Bushland, Texas control location.
+The winter wheat samples were not taken in 2020 due to COVID-19 restrictions beginning in April.